tripolskypetr/tripolskypetr/README.md

 ### About me:

-I am a Frontend developer with 5 years of commercial experience.
+I am a Frontend developer with over 5 years of commercial experience, fueled by a passion for UI/UX and design.
 For the last 3 years, I have worked mostly on React.
 For mobile development, I have self-written a set of React components that makes development work faster and cheaper by eliminating errors in duplicate code.
 Also, I`m skilled in Apache Cordova, Redux, Mobx, Formik, React Hooks, Angular2, NodeJS.
 Familiar with GitHub, GitLab, Docker, Slack, etc.

 I am the winner of the national competition in the development of solutions using blockchain technologies according to WordSkills standards in Russia in 2019.
 For winning the competition, I received a grant from the city of Moscow in the amount of 6 thousand  5 hundred usd